carlos-granados/behat-docs/user_guide/context/definitions.rst

 -------------------

-You now know how to write step definitions by hand, but writing all these method stubs, annotations and patterns by hand is tedious.
+You now know how to write step definitions by hand, but writing all these method stubs, attributes and patterns by hand is tedious.
 Behat makes this routine task much easier and fun by generating definition snippets for you!
 Let's pretend that you have this feature: